mechmotum/cyipopt/README.rst

    python setup.py install

 **NOTE:**
-Only conda Python is supported at the moment, and *not* the official python.org distribution.
+Only conda Python has been tested to work at the moment, and *not* the official python.org distribution.
 There is likely a binary compatibility issue between the C compiler used to build IPOPT and that used for compiling Python extensions in the official Python distribution (see https://github.com/matthias-k/cyipopt/issues/52).

 Example Installation on Ubuntu 18.04 Using Dependencies Installed Via APT
 -------------------------------------------------------------------------